 My project briefs are usually two letter-sized pages – the first page covers the vision, requirements and design principles, while the second page features the team list and preliminary schedule.
 Once everyone agrees on the final content I’ll distribute a PDF to the team for future reference.

 A simple project brief will go a long way towards getting your team aligned and your next UX project off to a healthy start.
-Give it a try and let me know what you think.

-[No. 5] My project briefs are usually two letter-sized pages – the first page covers the vision, requirements and design principles, while the second page features the team list and preliminary schedule.
-Once everyone agrees on the final content I’ll distribute a PDF to the team for future reference.

-A simple project brief will go a long way towards getting your team aligned and your next UX project off to a healthy start.
 Download my template below and let me know what you think.